Lautron/python-learning/README.md

 # Python learning
-This repo has the purpose of showcasing various python examples or tricks to be used as a learning resource.
+This repo has the purpose of showcasing various python examples or tricks and is intended to be a learning resource for python begginers.